aws/aws-fpga/Vitis/README.md

     ...
 ```

-If the “State” code indicates the AFI generation has "failed", the AFI creation logs can be found in the bucket location (```s3://<bucket-name>/<logs-folder-name>```) provided to create_sdaccel_afi.sh above.
+If the “State” code indicates the AFI generation has "failed", the AFI creation logs can be found in the bucket location (```s3://<bucket-name>/<logs-folder-name>```) provided to create_vitis_afi.sh above.
 These will detail the errors encountered during the AFI creation process.

 For help with AFI creation issues, see [create-fpga-image error codes](../hdk/docs/create_fpga_image_error_codes.md)